 China's defence minister to visit Russia, Belarus this week

-BEIJING - Chinese Defence Minister Li Shangfu will visit Russia and Belarus this week, his ministry said on Monday, as relations between Beijing and Moscow flourish with high-level visits and phone calls.
+BEIJING - Chinese Defence Minister Li Shangfu will visit Russia and Belarus this week, his ministry said on Monday, as relations between Beijing and Moscow flourish amid high-level visits and phone calls.

-General Li has refused to hold meetings with US counterparts until Washington lifts sanctions on him, imposed for his procurement of Russian military technology.
+General Li has refused to hold meetings with his American counterpart until Washington lifts sanctions on him, imposed over his procurement of Russian military technology.

-An aide to Mr Vladimir Putin said last month that the Russian president was planning to visit China in October, and in March, President Xi Jinping made a state visit to Moscow and declared relations between the two countries were entering a new era.
+An aide to Mr Vladimir Putin said last month that the Russian President was planning to visit China in October.
+In March, China’s President Xi Jinping made a state visit to Moscow

 China and Russia also held joint naval exercises in July as Gen Li called for closer bilateral cooperation between the two navies.